Quick Start Guides

 At molestiae omnis nam doloremque quos cum omnis totam est doloremque tempore?
 Rem dolore repudiandae et amet voluptas 33 modi accusantium ea minima facilis.
 Non odit nobis ea maxime harum et impedit vitae qui impedit expedita?

 Auri™ powered by Ampetronic and Listen Technologies, is the first Auracast™ broadcast audio-based solution for assistive listening.
-We have developed Auri to let venues and end users adopt Auracast™ broadcast audio technology now with both dedicated Receivers and direct compatibility with newly emerging devices such as hearing aids, earbuds, headphones and mobile phones.
+We have developed Auri to let venues and end users adopt Auracast™ broadcast audio technology now with both dedicated receivers and direct compatibility with newly emerging devices such as hearing aids, earbuds, headphones and mobile phones.

 Auri is a comprehensive Assistive Listening System (ALS) that sends high quality, low-latency, multi-channel broadcast audio to an unlimited number of Auracast compatible Receivers and devices.